mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 <api name="items">
 @property {array}
   The menu items contained in the menu.
-Currently the items in the menu cannot be changed by modifying this property.
+Setting this property to a new array removes all the items currently in the menu and adds all the items in the array.
 </api>

 <api name="context">